Battle of Halle: Military

 As the Prussians advanced into territory belonging to the Electorate of Saxony, they absorbed 20,000 Saxon soldiers into their army.
-The combined forces coalesced into three semi-independent armies under Feldmarschall Charles William Ferdinand, Duke of Brunswick, General of the Infantry Frederick Louis, Prince of Hohenlohe-Ingelfingen, and General Ernst von Rüchel.
-Brunswick took station at Erfurt in the center while Hohenlohe deployed near Rudolstadt in the east.
+The combined forces coalesced into three semi-independent armies: one under Feldmarschall Charles William Ferdinand, Duke of Brunswick; a second under General of the Infantry Frederick Louis, Prince of Hohenlohe-Ingelfingen; and a third under General Ernst von Rüchel.
+Brunswick took station at Erfurt in the center, while Hohenlohe deployed near Rudolstadt in the east.
 Rüchel held Gotha and Eisenach at the western end of the line with General Karl August, Grand Duke of Saxe-Weimar-Eisenach's division probing south toward Meiningen and the French line of communications.
 Eugene of Württemberg's Reserve was well to the north at Magdeburg.

 On 8 October, Napoleon launched 180,000 troops across the Saxon frontier.
 His troops were massed in a batallion carré (battalion square) made up of three columns of two army corps each, plus the Imperial Guard, the Cavalry Reserve, and a Bavarian contingent.
 On 9 October, the leading division of Marshal Bernadotte's I Corps and Marshal Joachim Murat's cavalry forced Bogislav Friedrich Emanuel von Tauentzien's division into a withdrawal in the Battle of Schleiz.
 The next day, Marshal Jean Lannes' V Corps attacked the 8,300-man division of Prince Louis Ferdinand of Prussia at the Battle of Saalfeld.
-The young prince was killed and his division took to its heels after the drubbing it received.
+The young prince was killed, and his division fled after receiving a decisive defeat.

 Napoleon became convinced that his enemies lay near Erfurt, so he ordered his batallion carré to make a left wheel on 12 October.
 The Prussian generals opted to fall back.
 Brunswick was to take the main army north from Weimar to Merseburg, while Hohenlohe protected the move by standing on the defensive near Jena.
 Rüchel's orders were to hold Weimar until Saxe-Weimar returned with his division.
 On 14 October, the double Battle of Jena-Auerstedt occurred as Napoleon attacked Hohenlohe while Brunswick ran head-on into the III Corps of Marshal Louis Davout.
 Both Prussian armies as well as Rüchel's corps were driven in rout from the two battlefields.
 Brunswick's army suffered 13,000 casualties and its commander was mortally wounded, while the combined forces of Hohenlohe and Rüchel lost as many as 25,000.